The Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$ and level splitting of 10d conformal symmetry: Virasoro-Shapiro amplitude in AdS S

 The first piece of data in the VS amplitude is $\mathcal{M}_{n,n}^{flat}$ and is obtained by covariantising the flat space VS amplitude, as shown in \cite{Aprile:2020luw}.
-By this we mean that $\mathcal{M}_{n,n}^{flat}$ is a crossing symmetric homogenous degree $n$ polynomial in the variables, $s,t,u$, obeying the relation
+To do so we start from the flat VS amplitude where it will be important to keep $u$ as an independent variable w.r.t.~$s,t$.
+Therefore define $\mathcal{M}_{n,n}^{flat}$ by the relation